Tracking Control for $(x,u)$-Flat Systems by Quasi-Static Feedback of Classical States: Conclusions

-The first and the second author have been supported by the Austrian Science Fund (FWF) under grant number P 32151.
-The authors would also like to thank J. Rudolph and A. Irscheid for interesting discussions concerning the exact linearization by quasi-static feedback of generalized states.
+This research was funded in whole, or in part, by the Austrian Science Fund (FWF) P32151 and P36473.
+The authors would also like to thank J.~Rudolph and A.~Irscheid for interesting discussions concerning the exact linearization by quasi-static feedback of generalized states.
+Furthermore, we would like to thank the anonymous referees whose detailed reviews helped to improve the final version of the paper.